 The Next Step: In the first meeting or phone discussion, you and Alicia will review reasons for seeking support, the current circumstance of your life, and what you’re interested in.
 You’ll have time to ask questions and hear more about working with Alicia.

-Structure: If you and Alicia decide to work together, the first few sessions involve a process of getting to know one another through sharing your life history.
+Structure: If you and Alicia decide to work together, the first few sessions involve a process of sharing your history.
 Short and long term goals will be discussed.
 The pace and progression is different for each individual which depends on you, the way you learn best, and the relationship between you and Alicia.

 Reflection Support: As you prepare to engage, taking time to feel and think may be helpful.
 You may want to ask yourself questions like the ones below.
 There’s no right or wrong answer.
 You may not know how to begin answering.
-Beginning with the question itself is a good place to start !
+Beginning with the question itself is a good place to start.
+Some questions to consider are:

 – What experiences have I had that feel important or stand out in my mind?
 How have these experiences impacted how I live?
 How might they impact my relationships?